samrae7/gatsby-remark-repro/README.md

 }
 ```

-Notice that the excerpt for the md file without the exerpt seperator is returns as empty string.
-Seeing as the pruneLength works when there is no exerpt seperator option, it seems reasonable that there should to should fall back to the pruneLength.
+Notice that the excerpt for the md file without the exerpt seperator is returned as empty string.
+Seeing as the pruneLength works when there is no exerpt seperator option, it seems reasonable that it should fall back to the pruneLength.